cardiffnlp/xlm-t/README.md

   year={2021}
 }
 ```
+If using UMSAB, please also cite their corresponding datasets.

 # License

 This repository is released open-source but but restrictions may apply to individual datasets (which are derived from existing data) or Twitter (main data source).
 We refer users to the original licenses accompanying each dataset and Twitter regulations.